Wondering how to get Finnish citizenship?

-How to Get Finnish Citizenship by Declaration?
+How to get Finnish Citizenship by Living in the Country?

 Anyone who is older than 18 years old and has lived in Finland for more than 5 years can apply for Finnish citizenship.
 Those who have been living in Finland for 7 years or more since they were 15 years old are also eligible to apply for citizenship.

 In addition to this, applicants who are fluent in Finnish or Swedish can also apply for citizenship after living for four years in the country.
 Just like in all countries, you need to have a clean criminal record to be granted citizenship.

 Moreover, you need to provide the necessary proof that you can sustain a standard living with your current income, have decent oral and written Finnish or Swedish skills.
 Depending on your disability, you can also prove that you have similar skills in Swedish or Finnish sign language.

 Many agencies offer consultancy services to assist you during the application.
 Although it is not a must to work with such agencies, they can facilitate the application processes for you.

 If you are interested, you can read our article about “Finnish Citizens and the Three-year Rule“ by clicking on the highlighted link.